RE-SS3D/SS3D-WebsiteOLD/about.md

 # What is SS3D?

-SS3D is a resurrection of *beep's original SS3D.
+Space Station 3D is a resurrection of *beep's original SS3D.
 If you go digging for the original SS3D, you'll find bits and pieces, but you will ultimately find a trail that ends in silence.

 ## What is the original SS3D and who is *beep?